DyfanJones/Blog/content/post/2019-10-29-an-amazon-sdk-for-r.md

 > Paws is a Package for Amazon Web Services in R. Paws provides access to the full suite of AWS services from within R.(https://github.com/paws-r/paws)

 When I want to programatically connect to AWS I usually turn to Python.
 AWS's `boto3` is an excellent means of connecting to AWS and leverage it's functionality.
-However R now has it's own SDK into AWS.
+However R now has it's own SDK into AWS, `paws`.
 This came as a little surprise to me as I started to accept that R might never have an SDK for AWS.
 How wrong I was.

-What particularly shocked me was how well developed and easy the package was to use.
+What particularly shocked (pleasant shock) me was how well developed and easy the package was to use.
 It felt natural to switch between `boto3` and `paws`.
 Almost like it was a long lost brother.

 *Here is a quick example to show the comparison between `boto3` and `paws`.
 Returning a list of all objects in S3 inside a prefix:*